 A purchasing professional will naturally call a vendor they have personal knowledge of before they cold call other potential suppliers.
-The relationship between a business and their suppliers is one that is developed over a period and based on personal relationships.
+The relationship between a business and its suppliers is one that is developed over a period and based on personal relationships.

-However, the purchasing professional is duty bound to their employer to ascertain the best product or service at the best cost, in the timeliest fashion.
+However, the purchasing professional is duty-bound to their employer to ascertain the best product or service at the best cost, in the timeliest fashion.
 Purchasing standards are in place to ensure that the needs of the company are foremost in any negotiations with potential suppliers.

 The first ethical standards for purchasing professionals were published by the Association of Purchasing Management in 1929.

 Although we expect purchasing professionals to be as ethical as humanly possible, most companies have a sales department whose job is to sell your product, and that can mean having contact with employees of potential clients, which could be purchasing or non-purchasing staff.

 These sales teams will have budgets to promote products with advertising souvenirs, such as pens, calendars, diaries, etc., or more tangible gifts such as lunches.